Asterisk name and location lookup AGI

 numbers.lst

-contains the names as UTF-8 NULL terminated strings without any padding.
+Contains the names of your contacts as UTF-8 NULL terminated strings without any padding.
 So records are variable length, which is more efficient.

 numbers.idx

-Number length is always zero in 'numbers.idx'.
+Number length is zero in 'numbers.idx'.
 And the length of the number in 'areas.idx' and regions.idx.

 Sort order is Number.